 14. Can a client request arbitration with a REALTOR® principal?

 15. Can a REALTOR® principal invoke arbitration if the dispute arose prior to the time the requestor became a REALTOR®?

 No; refer to the Professional Standards Policy Statement #23, Code of Ethics and Arbitration Manual.

 16. Who can amend an ethics complaint, and when can it be amended?

 Before an ethics complaint is referred to the Professional Standards Committee for hearing, it may be amended either by the complainant or by the Grievance Committee.
 If the Grievance Committee dismisses an Article(s) cited by the complainant, the complainant may appeal that dismissal to the Board of Directors.

-After referral to the Professional Standards Committee, the complaint may be amended by the complainant.
+After referral to the Professional Standards Committee, the complaint may be amended by the complainant, including facts upon which the amendments are based.
 The respondent should then be provided with a copy of the amended complaint and be given an opportunity to file an amended response.

-An ethics complaint may also be amended by either the complainant, or upon action of the Hearing Panel during the hearing to add previously uncited Articles or additional respondents.
+An ethics complaint may also be amended by either the complainant, or upon action of the Hearing Panel during the hearing to add previously uncited Articles or additional respondents, including facts upon which the amendments are based.
 If this occurs, the respondent should be given an opportunity to request a postponement to prepare a response to the amended complaint.